Skip to Content

 How to Grow Purple Hyacinth Bean Vine

-Learn how to grow purple hyacinth bean vine, and add this vigorous ornamental vine to your garden.
-Beautiful purple flowers and striking pods add beauty and interest.
+Learn how to grow purple hyacinth bean vine and add this vigorous ornamental vine to your garden.
+Its beautiful purple flowers and striking pods add beauty and interest.

 Originally from tropical India and China, these vigorous vines quickly cover a fence or trellis, and the blooms are gorgeous in the fall.
 Also called “Jefferson Beans”, purple hyacinth bean vine was first planted at Monticello in 1804.
 It is still featured in Thomas Jefferson’s Monticello kitchen garden.